 - CharityComms Knowledge Hub resources.

-- Media Trust has some online guides on PR, marketing, communicating, film making etc.
+- Media Trust has some online guides on press releases, getting in to local media, social media etc.

 - SAVO (Suffolk Association of Voluntary Organisations) has a Marketing and Media Toolkit as part of its online Practical Toolkits range, developed with BBC Radio Suffolk.

 - MediaWise (a charity) provides advice, information, research and training on media ethics.
 Check the Dealing with the Media section.